ActiveProspect offers the United States Postal Service (USPS) Address Validation API directly through LeadConduit.

 NOTE: USPS Address Validation is a Bring Your Own Credentials Enhancement, meaning you must sign up with USPS at http://www.usps.com/webtools/ to receive a Username.

-When adding the USPS Address Validation Enhancement to a flow you're prompted with options for determining whether an address is bad or good, including:
+Open your flow edit to the Steps tab, click Add Enhancement, select USPS, and configure the enhancement.
+You're prompted with options for determining whether an address is bad or good, including:

 - Delivery Point Validation (DPV) Confirmation - The primary method used by the USPS to determine whether an address is deliverable or undeliverable.

-Vacant Indicator - A delivery point active in the past but currently vacant (unoccupied over 90 days in most cases) and not receiving delivery.
+Vacant Indicator - This indicates whether a formerly occupied address is currently vacant (unoccupied over 90 days in most cases) and thus not receiving mail delivery.

-Business Address - An address belonging to a business (versus any form of a personal residence).
+Business Address - This indicates whether or not the address belongs to a business (versus any form of a personal residence).

-DPV Commercial Mail Receiving Agency (CMRA) - Also known as a mail drop, a CMRA typically operates as a Private Mailbox Operator.
+DPV Commercial Mail Receiving Agency (CMRA) - Also known as a mail drop, this indicates the address is associated with a known Private Mailbox Operator.

 The UI provides more detail and configuration options for establishing what constitutes a good or bad address.